Dutch East India Company coinage: Background

 The Dutch East India Company (VOC) was established as a chartered company in 1602 and was designed to replace a number of earlier Dutch trading companies.
 To prevent the constant infighting between rival companies, the Dutch States-General gave the company officially recognised status and allowed it fulfill some functions usually reserved for a state.
 The company's charter allowed it to have its own military forces, make treaties, and coin its own money.
 It was given full powers to act between the Cape of Good Hope and the Straits of Magellan.
 The company grew rapidly, founding towns and colonies at Cape Town, Batavia (modern Jakarta), and elsewhere.

 Coins

+Ducaton or silver rider struck by the province of Holland for the company in 1739.
+The obverse legend ends IN USUM SOCIET: IND: ORIENT ("for the use of the East India Company") and the VOC monogram appears in a cartouche below the arms on the reverse.

 During the 200 years of its existence, VOC issued large quantities and many different patterns of coins.
 Writers on the subject distinguish between the types produced in the Netherlands for the company and those issued by it locally in Asia.
 Both types often circulated together, but European coins were more common in some areas than others.
 Most coins issued for the company carried its distinctive monogram of the interlocked letters "VOC".
 The most common denominations were the Guilder, Ducatoon, Stiver (or Stuiver) and Doit (Duit).
 Some fractions, like the Half-Doit, were also produced.
+The half duit was introduced in 1750 for the convenience of poorer residents, particularly those living in the countryside.

 Coins were issued in the Netherlands during the mid-17th century and again from 1744 until its dissolution.
 Coins were struck in gold, silver, bronze and, unusually, pewter.
 They were issued by the local mints of the Netherlands, including Holland, Utrecht, Zeeland, Gelderland and Overijssel.